craigtutterow/sna-js/README.md

 A dynamic and interactive visualization of a user's LinkedIn network using the d3js library, with options to enable/disable connections to ego and color nodes by industry.

 ###socilab-linkedin.js:
-Methods for interfacing with LinkedIn API to gather network data for display, analysis, and download by user.
+Methods for interacting with LinkedIn API to gather network data for display, analysis, and download by user.

 ###sna-js.js:
 Takes in 2D adjacency matrix from socilab-linkedin.js and performs egocentric network calculations for social network analysis.